-We find that, globally integrated, the particulate carbon export from the mixed layer is $9.4 \pm 1.1 \, PgC/y$ , i.e., about $3 \, Pg/year$ larger than the global export from the euphotic zone.
-This estimate is slightly lower than observational estimates of organic carbon export and annual net community production from the same depth horizon (Emerson, 2013).
+Globally integrated, export from the maximum wintertime mixed layer depth is 6.1 ± 0.1 PgC y-1, i.e., about 0.5 PgC y-1 larger than the global export from the euphotic zone.
+This estimate is lower than observational estimates of organic carbon export and annual net community production from the same depth horizon (Emerson, 2013), which would include additional export mechanisms.

-Figure 7. (a) Annual mean particle export (mg C $\rm m^{-2}~d^{-1}$ ) from the maximum mixed layer depth.
-Total export is 9.4 PgC/y. (b) Ratio of the export from the maximum mixed layer depth to the export from the euphotic zone. (c) Ratio of the maximum mixed layer depth to the euphotic zone depth.
+Figure 8. (a) Annual mean particle export (mg C m-2 d-1) from the maximum mixed layer depth.
+Total export is 6.1 PgC y-1. (b) Ratio of the export from the MLD to the export from the Euphotic zone.
+Red indicates a higher export from the MLD (c) Ratio of the annual mean Euphotic zone depth to the Maximum annual mixed layer depth.
+Red indicates where the euphotic zone is deeper.

-Overall, export from the wintertime mixed layer follows broad spatial patterns similar to the export from the euphotic zone (Fig. 7a).
-However, tropics and subtropics show larger export fluxes at the mixed layer depth (locally, up to a few times), while high latitudes show overall weaker export fluxes (Fig. 7b).
-The low-latitude intensification of mixed layer particle fluxes is similar in all ocean basins, and more than compensates for the reduction at high latitudes (Supplementary Fig. S6), thus producing an overall larger export from this horizon.
+Overall, export from the wintertime mixed layer follows broad spatial patterns similar to the export from the euphotic zone (Fig. 8a).
+The tropics and subtropics show larger mixed layer export fluxes (locally, up to a few times), while high latitudes show overall weaker values (Fig. 8b).
+The low-latitude intensification of mixed layer fluxes is similar in all ocean basins, and more than compensates for the reduction at high latitudes (Supplementary Fig. S6), thus producing an overall larger export from this horizon.
 Because of this low-latitude intensification, export from the mixed layer shows stronger gradients between the tropics and high latitudes.
 Gradients between the equatorial export peak and the subtropical export low are also intensified.
 Finally, export from the mixed layer in the Southern Ocean is substantially depressed compared to export from the euphotic zone.
+Similar to export from the euphotic zone, export from the mixed layer tends to be dominated by smaller particles (SI Fig. S7)

-Differences between euphotic zone and mixed layer export can be best interpreted by considering the different depth of these horizons (Palevsky & Doney, 2018).
-The depth of the maximum mixed layer is shallower than the euphotic zone in the tropics and subtropics, and is deeper in high latitudes (Fig. 7c).
-This suggests that shallower export horizons are generally characterized by higher fluxes than deeper export horizons, likely because of remineralization of particles in the upper layers of the ocean.
+Differences between euphotic zone and mixed layer export can be best interpreted by considering the different depth of these horizons (Palevsky & Doney, 2018) (Fig. 8 C).
+The maximum mixed layer is shallower than the euphotic zone in the tropics and sub-tropics, and is deeper in high latitudes (Fig. 8c).
+This suggests that shallower export horizons are generally characterized by higher fluxes than deeper export horizons, which we attribute to remineralization of particles in surface layers.
 Specifically, we identify three main latitudinal bands with different horizon depths and export patterns, roughly corresponding to tropics and subtropics, mid-latitudes, and subpolar regions.

-Over most of the tropics and the subtropics, the maximum wintertime mixed layer is shallower on average than the climatological euphotic zone (blue colors in Fig. 7c).
-Here, particle remineralization between the wintertime mixed layer and the euphotic zone depth reduces export from the latter horizon, suggesting net heterotrophy in the deeper layers of the euphotic zone.
+Over most of the tropics and the subtropics, the maximum wintertime mixed layer is shallower on average than the climatological euphotic zone (blue colors in Fig. 8 c).
+Here, particle remineralization between the wintertime mixed layer and the euphotic zone depth likely reduces export from the latter horizon, suggesting net heterotrophy in the deeper layers of the euphotic zone, consistent with observations of shallow particle regeneration in the tropics (Pavia et al., 2019).

 Over subpolar regions, the wintertime mixed layer is deeper on average than the climatological euphotic zone.
-Here, export fluxes reach maximum values within the euphotic zone, and decrease below it following remineralization.
+Thus, export fluxes reach maximum values within the euphotic zone, and decrease below it following typical flux attenuation profiles (Martin et al., 1987; Guidi et al., 2009).
 Finally, over most of mid-latitudes, the wintertime mixed layer is deeper on average than the climatological euphotic zone.
-However, export fluxes from the mixed layer and euphotic zone are very similar in magnitude, suggesting a close seasonal compensations between enhanced euphotic zone fluxes when this horizon is found above the wintertime mixed layer, and reduced euphotic zone fluxes when it is found below it.
+However, export fluxes from the mixed layer and euphotic zone are very similar in magnitude, suggesting a close seasonal compensation between enhanced euphotic zone fluxes when this horizon is found above the wintertime mixed layer, and reduced euphotic zone fluxes when it is found below it.